Effective Date: November 14, 2017

 While we don’t recommend a specific browser, we do have some suggestions for secure, simplified usage:

 - Use the latest supported version of one of the secure browsers listed in the matrix above

-- Certain DTCC web applications may render more effectively in Internet Explorer 11 (IE11) with Compatibility View enabled in your browser.
+- Certain DTCC web applications may render more effectively in Internet Explorer 11 (IE11) in non-enterprise mode with Compatibility View enabled in your browser.
 For help in configuring Compatibility View, please see the FAQs below.

 - Update your computer with the latest security patches available from the vendor

 How can I get more information about the Supported Browsers?